John H. Johnson: Ebony and JET

 Ebony’s first big meeting came from Zenith radios, a meeting built on the condition that it would not be a meeting about advertising in Ebony.
-Johnson would change CEO Eugene F. McDonald’s conditions by bringing a signed copy of Matthew Henson's book, a man known to be McDonald's here. landing Ebony’s first major advertisement contract.
+Johnson would change CEO Eugene F. McDonald's conditions by bringing a signed copy of Matthew Henson's book, a man known to be McDonald's hero. landing Ebony’s first major advertisement contract.
 This meeting would also directly lead to the partnership with Swift Packing Company, Elgin Watch Company, Armour food company, and Quaker Oats.
 The Ebony and Jet photo archive (3 million negatives, 1 million photos) was transferred to the Smithsonian and Getty in 2022, funded by a $30 million grant (1).
 In 1947 Johnson would convince William P. Grayson to leave the Baltimore Afro-American to start and head the new East division of Ebony, what would later become the Johnson Publishing Company in New York City.
 In 1948 many changes were made to the paper, it was increased in size to 68 pages and most importantly, Johnson would expand reporting to include issues such as "the white problem in America", African-American militancy, crimes by African Americans against African Americans, civil rights legislation, Freedom Rides, and other aspects of racism.
 Professional historians were recruited for the magazine's staff so that the contributions of African Americans to the history of the United States could be adequately documented.
 African-American models were used in the magazine's advertisements Ebony would serve as the nations introduction to models like Pam Grier, Diahann Carol, Jane Kennedy, and Lola Falana.
 In 1949 the company needed a new space, for what was known at the time as the Negro Digest company, to operate out of.
 Being unable to buy a place on his own due to being Black, he would buy a place 15 blocks from downtown using a trust.
 To buy and renovate the location Johnson sold Beauty Star Cosmetics.
 One of Ebony's most well known and regarded issues was the 1968 issue covering the assassination of Martin Luther King Jr. in which Moneta Sleet would take photos for the magazine that would win her a Pulitzer Prize.
 By 31 he was a millionaire, one of less than 25 thousand at the time, a group of less than just over 1 hundredth of percent of the national population.
 Johnson maintained that Ebony′s success was due to the positive image of African Americans that it offered.
 Everything in the magazine was addressed to the African-American consumer.